ibm-cloud-docs/power-iaas/modifying-instance.md

 3. Click **Attach volume**.

 Attaching storage volumes to a VSI is an asynchronous operation.
-Before you use the storage volume, refresh the VSI details page and check the status of the selected storage volume to confirm that the volume is attached to the VSI.
+Before you use the storage volume, refresh the VSI details page and check the status of the selected storage volume to verify that the volume is attached to the VSI.
 If the volume is not attached, use the **Attach existing** option again from the **Storage** tab
 {: note}

 #### Creating a storage volume for a VSI